kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 ### Back in 2022

-Screenshots were embedded with **plaintext watermarks** = easily visible as soon as you applied a simple filter:
+Screenshots were embedded with **plaintext watermarks**, easily visible as soon as you applied a simple filter:

 ![20221219_cmp](/assets/img/posts/aftermark/20221219_cmp.png)